myleshyson/laravel-quickbooks/README.md

 Customer::find($id);

 Customer::get(); //gets all customers associated with your account.

+Customer::query('SELECT * FROM CUSTOMER WHERE ...') //put in your own custom query for the Customer table.
 ```

 I used the same naming conventions as the QuickBooks API to make things easier.
 In order to create a resource like Customer for example, you would use it like this...